 - Select Variable product from the Product Data dropdown.

 Step 2.
-Add attributes to use for variations
+Add Attributes to Use for Variations ↑ Back to top

 To use a global attribute: